Connecting Through SnowSQL¶

 Note

-In Windows environments, the Cygwin terminal doesn’t prompt for your account name, username, or password.
+In Windows environments, the Cygwin terminal doesn’t prompt for your account identifier, username, or password.
 This is because SnowSQL cannot enable TTY mode in Cygwin terminals.

 Currently, environment variables can only be used to pre-specify some command line parameter values such as password, host, and database.
 Environment variables are not available to use in SnowSQL variable substitution unless they are explicitly specified on the command line when starting SnowSQL, using either the -D